Barbara Butch

-Leslie Barbara Butch (born 17 March 1981) is a French disc jockey and lesbian activist.
+Barbara Butch (born 17 March 1981) is a French disc jockey and lesbian activist.
 She campaigns for fat acceptance and has made the short film Extra Large.
 She was awarded the Out d'or 2021 "personnalité LGBTI de l'année" ("LGBTI personality of the year") by the French Association of LGBTI Journalists.
-In 2024, she was featured in the 2024 Summer Olympics opening ceremony, which was criticized as controversial due to a perceived mockery of Christianity.
+In 2024, she was featured in the 2024 Summer Olympics opening ceremony, which was criticized as controversial due to the mockery of Christianity.

 Early life

-Leslie Barbara Butch was born on 17 March 1981 at the Marie-Louise Clinic in the 9th arrondissement of Paris, where her mother, grandmother and great-grandmother were born before her.
+Barbara Butch was born on 17 March 1981 at the Marie-Louise Clinic in the 9th arrondissement of Paris, where her mother, grandmother and great-grandmother were born before her.
 Her mother, a secretary of Ashkenazi Jewish descent and her father a house painter, was of Sephardic Jewish descent from Morocco Heidi, and she grew up in a traditional Jewish family.
 She grew up in the 7th arrondissement of Paris, studied music theory, piano, Brazilian percussion and guitar in her teens, and created her own mixtapes and recorded cassettes.
 The Eclaireuses et Eclaireurs israélites de France (Jewish Guides and Scouts of France) was a key part of her life during those years.
 Later, she started going to Pulp, a leading Parisian club hosting lesbian parties.

 Career

 Butch started to build her DJ career playing in bars in Montpellier, initially using the DJ name "Scratcheuse de gazon" before reverting to her actual name.
 In 2008 she moved back to Paris, working at Rosa Bonheur and then other club venues such as the Machine du Moulin Rouge.

 On 5 February 2020 she posed naked on the cover of Télérama with the question: ‘Pourquoi on rejette les gros?
 (Why do we reject fat people?).
 This led to her becoming the face of Jean Paul Gaultier's perfume La Belle Intense.

 In 2023, Butch was a guest celebrity judge in a Season 2 episode of the French language reality television series Drag Race France (titled "The Musidrag"), broadcast on France.tv Slash.

 In 2024, Butch carried the Paralympic Torch.

+In July 2026, Butch filed criminal complaints of incitement to hatred and violence, assault, and obstruction of artistic freedom in Grenoble and Paris, after pro-Palestinian protesters shouted insults and threw objects at the stage during her performance at the Cabaret Frappé festival in Grenoble.
+Grenoble Mayor Éric Piolle said that the city would also file a complaint following the performance disruption.